ultralytics/ultralytics/docs/en/models/yolov7.md

 ### Can I use YOLOv7 with Ultralytics tools and platforms?

-As of now, Ultralytics does not directly support YOLOv7 in its tools and platforms.
-Users interested in using YOLOv7 need to follow the installation and usage instructions provided in the [YOLOv7 GitHub repository](https://github.com/WongKinYiu/yolov7).
-For other state-of-the-art models, you can explore and train using Ultralytics tools like [Ultralytics HUB](../hub/quickstart.md).
+As of now, Ultralytics only supports YOLOv7 ONNX inference.
+To run the ONNX model of YOLOv7 with Ultralytics, check the [Usage Examples](#usage-examples) section.

 ### How do I install and run YOLOv7 for a custom object detection project?